 How Narcissistic Scriptures Apply to Present-day Life

-The list of behaviors that narcissists are still characterized by is extensive:
+The list of behaviors that narcissists are known for is extensive:

 - Lead unwitting good people astray